Berymuch/Streamer.Bot/Chat Commands List.md

 !noff | Disable all nuts.
 !non | Enable all nuts.
 !quotedelete [value] & !qd [value] | The quote attached to [value] will be deleted.
+!gachamode on & !gm on | Enable the gacha passive interaction.
+!gachamode off & !gm off | Disable the gacha passive interaction.
+!nommode on & !nm on | Enable the "!nom" command.
+!nommode off & !nm off | Disable the "!nom" command.

 ***